ozp2/quick-journal-app/README.md

 ## Building

 1. Clone the repository
-2. Open `my-thoughts.xcodeproj` in Xcode
+2. Open `fishbowl.xcodeproj` in Xcode
 3. Build and run the project

 ## License